Raven-DOS/personal-website/content/_index.md

             <br>
             walking as a shifter<br>
             sifting the sands of mixed blood<br>
-            survival is painted through turquoise abstraction, preliminary love.<br></p>
+            survival is painted through turquoise abstraction, preliminary love.<br>
   - block: markdown
     id: section-2
     content:
       title:
       subtitle:
-      text: <p style="text-align: justify;">Raven Delfina Otero-Symphony is an incoming graduate student at the International Space University and first-generation graduate of The University of New Mexico.
-Interdisciplinary research is the cornerstone of her community scientist journey.</p>
+      text: Raven Delfina Otero-Symphony is an incoming graduate student at the International Space University and first-generation graduate of The University of New Mexico.
+Interdisciplinary research is the cornerstone of her community scientist journey.
   - block: experience
     content:
       title: Experience